LingConLab/ConlabServerIssues/.github/ISSUE_TEMPLATE/software-installation.md

 ---

-List your packages, their versions (otherwise latest will be installed) and  any other useful inforrmation for the installer:
+List your packages, their versions (otherwise latest will be installed) and  any other useful information for the installer: